-10.1.5 - Outside Left and Right Side Crossover Mirrors
+10.1.5 - Outside Left and Right Side Crossview Mirrors

-These mirrors are mounted on both left and right front corners of the bus.
-They are used to see the front bumper "danger zone" area directly in front of the bus that is not visible by direct vision, and to view the "danger zone" area to the left side and the right side of the bus, including the service door and front wheel area.
+These mirrors are mounted on both the left and right front corners of the bus.
+They are used to see the front bumper "danger zone" area directly in front of the bus that is not visible by direct vision, and the "danger zone" area to the left and right side of the bus, including the service door and front wheel area.
 The mirror presents a view of people and objects that does not accurately reflect their size and distance from the bus.
 The driver must ensure that these mirrors are properly adjusted.
+Every school bus shall be equipped with a crossview mirror mounted on the front exterior of the bus to provide the seated driver with a clear view of the area directly in front of the bus (CCR, Title 13 §1258).